Last updated on August 3rd, 2023 at 07:40 am

 As if the bright pink outfit Yung Gravy’s DJ, Tiiiiiiiiiip was wearing wasn’t bad enough, he decided to throw in some back up singing behind Gravy, which only added to the painful performance.

 Nonetheless, it seems satirical rap has become an actual genre, and developed quite a fan base over the years.

 Don’t get me wrong.
-I’m a fan of nearly all genres, from blue grass to rap.
-I even appreciate Weird Al, who is the creator of the comedy genre.
+I’m a fan of nearly all genres, from blue grass to trap.
+I even appreciate Weird Al, the ultimate genre creator of satire music.

-However Yung Gravy isn’t rap music, and he isn’t comedy.
-It’s cringy meme-music.
+However, Yung Gravy isn’t rap music, and he isn’t comedy.
+It’s cringe, meme-music.

 Why did Rick Astley Sue Yung Gravy?

 Yung Gravy and his record label, Universal Music went through the proper clearance process to recreate the lyrics and music from Rick Astley’s 1987 hit, “Never Gunna Give You Up.”